gabrielweyer/gabrielweyer.github.io/_posts/2018-04-07-advanced-dotnet-debugging-1.md

 - Advanced .NET Debugging
 ---

-After eyeing it for a while I finally decided to buy [Advanced .NET Debugging][adavanced-dotnet-debugging-book] by Mario Hewardt.
+After eyeing it for a while I finally decided to buy [Advanced .NET Debugging][advanced-dotnet-debugging-book] by Mario Hewardt.
 I've been studying `WinDbg` for some time and consider myself somewhere between beginner and intermediate level.
 To my dismay I got stuck on the first excercise!
 Luckily I didn't give up and finally stumbled on a blog post that unblocked me.
-This series has for goal to make [Advanced .NET Debugging][adavanced-dotnet-debugging-book] more accessible to people - quite like me - that haven't grasped all the concepts yet.
+This series has for goal to make [Advanced .NET Debugging][advanced-dotnet-debugging-book] more accessible to people - quite like me - that haven't grasped all the concepts yet.

 ## Prerequisites